oppia/oppia-web-developer-docs/Installing-Oppia-Docker.md

 ### Install Docker Desktop
 Download and install the latest version of Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
 Docker Desktop provides a user-friendly interface and one must follow simple steps to download and install it from the given link.

-> NOTE: The above 2 steps need to be followed only once.
+> NOTE: The above step needs to be followed only once.
 The next time you want to run Oppia, you can directly start from the next section, i.e. by executing simple `make` commands from the root directory of the cloned Oppia repository.

 ### Start development server using `make` commands

 1. **Navigate to Oppia Root Directory**: Open a terminal or command prompt and navigate to the root directory of the cloned Oppia repository.

 2. **Build Oppia for the First Time**: Run the following command to build Oppia for the first time.
-This step downloads all the necessary third-party libraries, python dependencies, and the other services required for the Oppia development server, which may take approximately 15-20 minutes (may vary according to the network connection speed).
+This step downloads all the necessary third-party libraries, python dependencies, and the other services required for the Oppia development server, which may take approximately 15-20 minutes (varies according to the network connection speed).

    ```
-   make setup-devserver
+   make build
    ```
+> NOTE: This build is not related to production build by anyway.
+This command runs `docker compose build` under the hood, which is used to build the images for services defined in the `docker-compose.yml` file.
+For more information, refer to the [official documentation](https://docs.docker.com/compose/reference/build/).

-3. **Start the Local Development Server**: To start the local development server, execute the following command:
+3. **Start the local development server**: To start the local development server, execute the following command:

    ```
    make run-devserver